vinlee03/CPSC335Project1/README.md

 Group Contributions:

 Vincent Lee: Created Github Repository, merged files, created psuedocode, and proved efficiency for Algorithm 1 report.
 Helped with proving efficiency for Algorithm 2.
-Assisted in writing comments and testing source code for Algorithm 1,2 and 3
+Assisted in writing comments for Algorithm 3 and testing source code for Algorithm 1,2 and 3

 Gustavo Necocha:
 Wrote Source code and comments for algorithm 2 and 3.
 Worked together with Andrew Arsenault to write source code for algorithm 1.
 Assisted with proving efficiency and writing psuedocode for algorithm 3.